Free youth climate action workshop set for Sunday in Dubuque

-The workshop will be held from 1 to 5 p.m. at Westminster Presbyterian Church’s Fellowship Hall, 2155 University Ave., according to a press release.
+The workshop will take place from 1 to 5 p.m. at Westminster Presbyterian Church’s Fellowship Hall, 2155 University Ave.

-Hosted by the City of Dubuque Sustainability Department and paleBluedot, a provider of climate change and sustainability planning organization, the workshop is intended for youth ages 10 to 17 and will feature group discussions on climate change.
+A press release states that the workshop is intended for children ages 10 to 17 and will feature group discussions on climate change.
+It will be hosted by the City of Dubuque Sustainability Department and paleBluedot, a provider of climate change and sustainability planning organization.

 Pizza and snacks will be provided.